Arrondissement 18, Montmartre and Paris hill

 Talking about the 18 arrondissement of Paris, I can’t forget to mention that it is the one where you can visit the Moulin Rouge, in Pigalle.
 Nowadays, you can go there to see the famous Moulin Rouge and also boutiques, bio shops, and ateliers.

-When you go inside, remember to pay attention to the pipe organs!
+When you visit the interiors of the Sacré Coeur cathedral, remember to pay attention to the pipe organs!
 They are absolutely rare and charming also for those who do not play an instrument.

 The arrondissement XVIII is one of those areas where you can appreciate the history that made it so important.
 Plus, if you want to take a break, there are lots of small cafès and bistros where you can taste good traditional cuisine even if the zone is touristic.